Not necessary for life.

 No known benefits for life processes, but has some medical benefits.

-Gold is primarily found as the pure native metal.
-Sylvanite and Calavarite are gold-bearing minerals.
-Gold usually is found embedded in quartz veins, or placer stream gravel.
-It is mined in South Africa, the USA (Nevada, Alaska), Russia, Australia, and Canada.
+Gold is primarily found as the pure, native metal.
+Sylvanite and calavarite are gold-bearing minerals.
+Gold is usually found embedded in quartz veins, or placer stream gravel.
+It is mined in South Africa, the USA (Nevada, Alaska), Russia, Australia and Canada.